mirsaeedi/azure-api-management-devops-resource-kit/README.md

 </policies>
 ```

 In the yml file, global variables are defined using the **$(variableName)** syntax.
 You can define whatever variable you like in everywhere, even the referenced policies.
-There variables are defined by you in the document and their corresponding values are set when you run dotnet-apim.
+There is no built-in variable, they are all user defined.

+The next step is to inform dotnet-apim of these variables.

 ### Passing Global Variables

-The variable file is simply a yml file that defines the variables like below.
+The variable file is simply a yml file that defines the variables.

 ```yml
 - "apimInstanceName=your-apim-name"